gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ### See also
 * [Clova.StartExtension](#StartExtension)

-## GetMemo Directive {#GetMemo}
+## GetMemo directive {#GetMemo}

-Instructs your client to look up a memo.
-Your client should call a local app to look up a memo, or provide an interface for the functionality.
+Instructs your client to look up memos.
+To look up memos, have your client call a local app or provide an interface for the task.

 ### Payload field